 [States must describe any new uses of funds]

-Descriptions of required local activities must include one or more programs that provide services or instruction in one or more of the following categories:

-(1) Adult education and literacy services, which may include workplace literacy services (Sec.
-203(18) defines these as “literacy services that are offered for the purpose of improving the productivity of the workforce through the improvement of literacy skills”);

-(2) Family literacy services; and,

-(3) English literacy programs (Sec.
-231(b)).
+Under the Workforce Innovation and Opportunity Act (WIOA), the definition of ‘‘adult education and literacy activities’’ means programs, activities, and services that include adult education, literacy, workplace adult education and literacy activities, family literacy activities, English language acquisition activities, integrated English literacy and civics education, workforce preparation activities, or integrated education and training.
+The state plan should address how the state is preparing to implement these activities using fiscal year 2015 funds.

 The state plan should include as a minimum the scope, content, and organization of local activities including, if applicable, how the eligible agency incorporates the provision of employability skills.

 4.2 Special Rule [Uses of Funds for Family Literacy]